LEGAL AI:

 MODERATOR

-Claire McNamara, Partner, Pennington Manches Cooper
+Claire McNamara, Director of Knowledge & Learning, Pennington Manches Cooper

 PANELISTS